junxit/us-congress-bills-110/metadata.md

 - 2008-07-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6946; text as passed Senate: CR S6946)
 - 2008-07-17 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
 - 2008-07-17 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2008-07-18 — Message on Senate action sent to the House.
+- 2008-07-21 — Received in the House.
+- 2008-07-21 — Referred to the House Committee on Transportation and Infrastructure.